ebatz/transwarp/README.md

 ## API doc

 This is a brief API doc of transwarp.
-For more details check out the <a href="https://bloomen.github.io/transwarp">doxygen documentation</a>
-and the <a href="https://github.com/bloomen/transwarp/tree/master/examples">transwarp examples</a>.
+For more details check out the doxygen documentation and the <a href="https://github.com/bloomen/transwarp/tree/master_cpp11/examples">transwarp examples</a>.

 In the following we will use `tw` as a namespace alias for `transwarp`.